 Summer is still here, but application deadlines for internships and study abroad programs are right around the corner.
 Still deciding whether to spend your semester exploring new countries or building your resume with an internship?
 Factor in these considerations before you decide.

 Bang for Your Buck

-It’s time to break out the spreadsheets and make sure there’s enough money in your World Wallet for both the internship and travel abroad options.
+It’s time to break out the spreadsheets and make sure there’s enough money in your bank account for both the internship and travel abroad options.
 A hefty price tag for an abroad program and travel expenses—or sky high rent for a big city apartment to go with a publishing or investment banking internship—should be factored into your decision.

 On the flip side of the coin, some semester abroad programs may cost the same amount - or even less—than a semester spent stateside.
 Depending on the cost of an all-inclusive program (one with room and board), earning credits and taking the trip of a lifetime might actually fit in a standard college semester budget (and it sounds a lot cooler and you’ll learn a lot more than a third option: summer school).

 The closer you are to entering the workforce, the more helpful the contacts you make in an internship will be.
 If you are heading into (or out of) your senior year, and have an internship opportunity in your field and desired location, the professional benefits of fresh contacts and experience are promising.
 Take a pause before turning down an intern-to-hire opportunity that could land you a job following your internship.

 An ideal time to travel abroad is when you are still a year or two away from throwing your cap in the air.
 You can even set yourself up for future internships by earning college credits that will make room in your schedule for a domestic internship when you return.

 What is the current state of your resume?